-The laboratory stove is an instrument used to dry and sterilize glass containers, which come from a laboratory wash.
+The laboratory ovens is an instrument used to dry and sterilize glass containers, which come from a laboratory wash.
 In other words, this cavity chamber, which will have a higher temperature than the ambient temperature, will remove all the moisture from the metal or glass container.

-The sterilization that is effective inside this stove is called dry heat and is only carried out at a temperature of 180 degrees Celsius for a period of 2 hours.
+The sterilization that is effective inside this ovens is called dry heat and is only carried out at a temperature of 180 degrees Celsius for a period of 2 hours.
 The process of this is that the glass when heated, by a high temperature air, eliminates the possibility that any biological activity is found.

-The stoves have different uses within a laboratory, standing out for being used with glass or metal laboratory implements.
+The ovens have different uses within a laboratory, standing out for being used with glass or metal laboratory implements.
 They are also used to carry out handling and sterilization work on different biological elements in order to obtain a specific result.

 What material are these equipment made of?

 The drying oven or oven is manufactured inside and outside with stainless steel material, for which it has great durability, and thanks to a microprocessor it has uniformity in temperature.
 It is controlled through a digital manual.

 What should be considered when choosing a laboratory ovens ?

 The laboratory ovens are specially designed with an internal stainless steel chamber, with which they ensure that they can control temperatures that can range from room temperature to 300 ° C.

 It is also very important to keep in mind that nowadays we can find different types of models, which can be analog or digital.
 In general, these ovens or ovens allow researchers to set the desired temperature and time according to the protocols under which they are working, depending on the type of metal and glass material.

 Laboratory ovens have a series of characteristics that allow them to be differentiated from the rest.
 So that you can choose the best one for you, it is important that you know the general characteristics that they offer: